-The full cost of installing an air conditioner entails both the labour and materials, with the following factors impacting the overall cost you’ll incur:
+The full air conditioner installation cost includes labour and materials, with the following factors impacting the overall cost:

 - Type of air conditioner